nejohnson/format/README.txt

            nonzero result has "0x" (or "0X" or "0b") prefixed to it.
 For other conversions, the flag is ignored.

 !
 Modifies the behaviour of the # flag.
 For b, x and X conversions the
            result is always prefixed, even when zero.
 For x and X conversions the prefix is always "0x".
 If the # flag does not appear, or the conversion is not b, x or X, the flag is ignored.

-0          For b, d, i, o, u, x, and X conversions, leading zeros (following any
+0          For b, d, i, I, o, u, U, x, and X conversions, leading zeros
-           indication of sign or base) are used to pad to the field width rather than performing space padding.
+           (following any indication of sign or base) are used to pad to the field width rather than performing space padding.
 If the 0 and - flags both appear, the 0 flag is ignored.
-For b, d, i, o, u, x, and X conversions, if a precision is specified, the 0 flag is ignored.
+For b, d, i, I, o, u, U, x, and X conversions, if a precision is specified, the 0 flag is ignored.
 For other conversions, the flag is ignored.

 The length modifiers and their meanings are:

-h          Specifies that a following b, d, i, o, u, x, or X conversion
+h          Specifies that a following b, d, i, I, o, u, U, x, or X conversion
            specifier applies to a short int or unsigned short int argument (the argument will have been promoted according to the integer promotions, but its value shall be converted to short int or unsigned short int before consuming); or that a following n conversion specifier applies to a pointer to a short int argument.

-l(ell)     Specifies that a following b, d, i, o, u, x, or X conversion
+l(ell)     Specifies that a following b, d, i, I, o, u, U, x, or X conversion
            specifier applies to a long int or unsigned long int argument; or that a following n conversion specifier applies to a pointer to a long int argument.